globalizejs/globalize/README.md

     nativeName: "English",
     // whether the culture uses right-to-left text
     isRTL: false,
-    // 'language' is used for so-called "specific" cultures.
+    // "language" is used for so-called 'specific' cultures.
-    // For example, the culture "es-CL" means "Spanish, in Chili".
+    // For example, the culture "es-CL" means Spanish in Chili.
     // It represents the Spanish-speaking culture as it is in Chili,
     // which might have different formatting rules or even translations
     // than Spanish in Spain.
-A "neutral" culture is one that is not
+A 'neutral' culture is one that is not
     // specific to a region.
 For example, the culture "es" is the generic
     // Spanish culture, which may be a more generalized version of the language
     // that may or may not be what a specific culture expects.
-    // For a specific culture like "es-CL", the 'language' field refers to the
+    // For a specific culture like "es-CL", the "language" field refers to the
     // neutral, generic culture information for the language it is using.
     // This is not always a simple matter of the string before the dash.
     // For example, the "zh-Hans" culture is netural (Simplified Chinese).
-    // And the 'zh-SG' culture is Simplified Chinese in Singapore, whose lanugage
+    // And the "zh-SG" culture is Simplified Chinese in Singapore, whose lanugage
     // field is "zh-CHS", not "zh".
     // This field should be used to navigate from a specific culture to it's
     // more general, neutral culture.
 If a culture is already as general as it